EVERY RELATIONSHIP VIOLENCE-FREE

 Research indicates that children who witness domestic violence are more likely to suffer from anxiety, low self-esteem, low self-confidence, poor grades, poor judgment, violent outbursts, unhealthy relationships with peers and much more.
 The irrefutable truth is this: Children, regardless of education and socio-economic status, become “at risk” whenever there is violence in their homes; however, with the help of trained professionals like those at Hubbard House, there is hope for healing.

 In every instance, whether a child is in shelter or receiving services at our Outreach Center, he or she is helped to understand that the violence is not his or her fault.
-He or she is also helped to cope with the trauma experienced, to stay safe at home and in the community, to develop a positive sense of self and to manage anger and conflict without violence.
-In the end, this empowers them all to live better lives and decreases the chance the violence will be repeated in their generation.
+He or she is also helped to cope with the trauma experienced; to stay safe at home and in the community; to develop a positive sense of self; and to manage anger and conflict without violence.
+In the end, this empowers them to live better lives and decreases the chance the violence will be repeated in their generation.